cp2004/OctoPrint-CameraStreamer-Control/README.md

 Gina published a short while ago.
 [For info on that, see the blog post here](https://octoprint.org/blog/2023/05/24/a-new-camera-stack-for-octopi/).

 You can install this image through the Raspberry Pi Imager.
-Follow the steps on <https://octoprint.org/download>, but select the 'new camera stack image':
+Follow the steps on <https://octoprint.org/download>, but select the 'new camera stack' image:

 ![Image highlighting the correct image in the Pi imager](images/pi_imager.png)

 Once that is set up and running, you'll be able to install this plugin.
-It can be installed from the plugin manager using this URL:
+It can be installed by finding it from the plugin manager or manually using this URL:

 ```
 https://github.com/cp2004/OctoPrint-CameraStreamer-Control/archive/refs/heads/main.zip